-In my manufacturing furniture and home décor products, Vietnam offers a lot of unique skill sets that are not offered anyplace else, such as some of their lacquer, ceramics, and other kinds of other products.
-This means that this gives them the ability to generate some unique designs and products in many industries.
+In my manufacturing furniture and home décor products, Vietnam offers a lot of unique skill sets that are not provided anyplace else, such as some of their lacquer, ceramics, and other kinds of other products.
+This means that this allows them to generate some unique designs and products in many industries.

 Ease of Shipping

 It is relatively easy to ship products out of Vietnam.
 Vietnam has a long coastline and has quite a few major shipment ports.